-This policy is communicated to participants and beneficiaries (and their parents/carers, where relevant) via publication on both the Football Club and Foundation websites and is sent to all staff and volunteers when they join.
-The policy is updated every year and re-circulated among staff at that time.
+This policy is communicated to participants and beneficiaries (and their parents/carers, where relevant) via publication on the Football Club website and is sent to all staff and volunteers when they join.
+The policy is updated every year and re-circulated among staff and volunteers at that time.